LBBB in Patients With Suspected MI: An Evolving Paradigm

 - Jain S, Ting HT, Bell M, et al. Utility of left bundle branch block as a diagnostic criterion for acute myocardial infarction.
 Am J Cardiol 2011;107:1111-6.

 Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), ACS and Cardiac Biomarkers, Implantable Devices, EP Basic Science, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Echocardiography/Ultrasound, Nuclear Imaging

-Keywords: Angina, Unstable, Biological Markers, Bundle of His, Bundle-Branch Block, Cardiac Catheterization, Coronary Angiography, Coronary Artery Disease, Echocardiography, Electrocardiography, Fibrinolysis, Heart Conduction System, Heart Failure, Heart Valve Diseases, Hypertrophy, Left Ventricular, Myocardial Infarction, Infarction, Myocardium, Percutaneous Coronary Intervention, Thrombolytic Therapy, Troponin, Ventricular Remodeling, Acute Coronary Syndrome
+Keywords: Angina, Unstable, Biomarkers, Bundle of His, Bundle-Branch Block, Cardiac Catheterization, Coronary Angiography, Coronary Artery Disease, Echocardiography, Electrocardiography, Fibrinolysis, Heart Conduction System, Heart Failure, Heart Valve Diseases, Hypertrophy, Left Ventricular, Myocardial Infarction, Infarction, Myocardium, Percutaneous Coronary Intervention, Thrombolytic Therapy, Troponin, Ventricular Remodeling, Acute Coronary Syndrome